 The Absolute Best Chicken Wings in Los Angeles

-This year’s Super Bowl viewing experience may look a little different for some of us (i.e., we’ll be watching from home instead of our usual sports bar), but one thing remains the same: you’ll find us tucking into a plate full of crispy, saucy wings.
-Happily, LA has plenty of excellent wing options available for takeout and delivery, from classic tangy buffalo to double fried Korean style.
+This year’s Super Bowl is going to be a big one for Los Angeles, since the game will take place at LA’s SoFi Stadium.
+But whether you’re watching at home or at your local sports bar, don’t forget a plate full of crispy, saucy wings.
+Happily, LA has plenty of excellent wing options available for dine-in or takeout and delivery, from classic tangy buffalo to double fried Korean style.
 Check out our list of the best chicken wings in Los Angeles and enjoy.

 1. Nashville hot chicken wings at Howlin’ Ray’s